 SWAN stands for syndrome or syndromes without a name.
-It’s a term the doctors might use when a child has symptoms of a genetic disorder, but these symptoms can’t be formally diagnosed.
+It’s a term the doctors might use when a child has symptoms of a genetic disorder, but these symptoms can’t be diagnosed.

 SWAN is not a formal medical diagnosis.

 Causes of syndromes without a name (SWAN)

 Doctors think that most syndromes without a name (SWAN) are caused by problems in a child’s genes, which affect how the brain or body functions.

 When genetic disorders can’t be diagnosed: syndromes without a name (SWAN)

 When doctors think that a child’s symptoms might be the result of a genetic change, they recommend genetic testing to look for abnormalities or changes in the genes.
 This helps doctors to identify the condition and decide how best to care for the child.

 If genetic testing can’t find the cause of symptoms and doctors can’t identify the cause any other way, they might say that a child has a syndrome without a name (SWAN).

 Why are children not diagnosed?

 There are a few reasons why children with genetic disorders can’t or don’t get diagnoses:

-- When a child has a unique combination of symptoms, it can be hard to make a diagnosis.
+- When a child has a rare or unique combination of symptoms, it can be hard to make a diagnosis.
 Also, symptoms of genetic disorders often overlap, which makes it hard to diagnose or recognise them.

 - A child’s symptoms might be different from what doctors usually see in children with genetic conditions that are more easily diagnosed.

 - A child might have a condition with some features that don’t appear until he’s older, so doctors can’t make a diagnosis until later in the child’s life.

 - A child might have an extremely rare condition, which has not been seen by many doctors.

 - A child’s condition might not yet have been discovered by doctors.
 New genetic conditions are still being discovered as new technologies are developed.